Pacers-Nets: Here's What Steve Nash Said About Kyrie Irving Before The Game

 Publish date:

-Kyrie Irving Update: Here's What Steve Nash Said About The All-Star Before The Nets Hosted The Pacers In Brooklyn
+Kyrie Irving Update?
+Here's What Steve Nash Said About The All-Star Before The Nets Beat The Pacers In Brooklyn

 Steve Nash spoke about Kyrie Irving before the Indiana Pacers and Brooklyn Nets game on Friday night.

-The Brooklyn Nets are playing the Indiana Pacers on Friday night and before the game Steve Nash spoke about Kyrie Irving (who still is not with the team).
+The Brooklyn Nets beat the Indiana Pacers 105-98 on Friday night, and before the game Steve Nash spoke about Kyrie Irving (who still is not with the team).

 The clip of Nash being asked about Irving can be seen in a tweet that is embedded below from SNY's Nets Videos.